 $500 Membership Level

-Your Reward: Member Profile + a Fruit-Sticker Drawing by Rachel Perry Welty (Only 1 Left!)
+Your Reward: Member Profile + a Fruit-Sticker Drawing by Rachel Perry Welty (Sold Out)

 I think of Rachel Perry Welty’s colorful artwork each and every time I pull a sticker off a piece of fruit.
 Her awe-inspiring, fruit-sticker drawings combine a minimalist style with Rachel’s novel use of everyday materials.
 One lucky $500 donor will receive an unframed, one-of-a-kind drawing by Rachel Perry Welty at a below-market-value price.
 In person, these drawings are both playful and weightless.
 Though your own drawing will be unique and differ from the 2009 drawing shown here, these images of Sin and Paradise, will give you some sense of how brilliantly Welty transforms commonplace, everyday items (like fruit stickers) into memorable pieces of art.
 (Click on images to enlarge.)